Braun-Alex/NVR-Cryptowallet/README.md

 | `Log out`         | No requirements.                                                                    |

 > Notice: creating wallet takes place on blockchain.
-> Importing wallet must already exist on blockchain.
+> Importing wallet should already exist on blockchain.
 > Deleting wallet takes place only on NVR Cryptowallet database.
 > VIP status permits to have opportunity to transfer and sell NVR tokens **without commission**.
 #### Token interface